crate/crate-mesos-framework/README.rst

 ==================

-A Crate cluster can be resized by changing the number of instances using the Framework API (see API Usage above).
+A Crate cluster can be resized by changing the number of instances using the Framework API (see `API Usage`_).

 Increasing the number of instances is always possible, unless the number of desired instances is greater than the number of slaves.
-The framework enforces the contraint that there is only one Crate instance per framework running on each host.
+Each instance of the Crate Framework enforces the contraint that there is only one Crate instance prunning on each host.

 The Crate Framework shuts down Crate instances gracefully (see `Configuration`_ and `Zero Downtime Upgrade`_) when decreasing the number of instances in a cluster.